Please Entertain This Thought –

 Mary holds a B.A. in Honours English and an M.A. in Journalism from the University of Western Ontario, London.
 After graduation, Mary was a reporter for the Exeter Times-Advocate and reviewed shows at Huron Country Playhouse.

 Mary returned to writing theatre reviews in 2004 on a freelance basis.
 She has supplied publications such as the Strathroy Age-Dispatch, The Focus, and Sarnia’s First Monday magazine, as well as the website www.theatreinlondon.ca.
 In 2013, the well-known website Broadway World started posting her reviews.
 Her reviews have been heard on MyFM Radio Strathroy-Caradoc 105.7 and MyFM Exeter & Grand Bend 90.5.
-All her reviews are on this website, either in “Now Playing” or “Archives”.
+You can search all her reviews on this website, either in “Now Playing” or “Archives”.

 Vicki Stokes